free Complete Street design tool, or learn

 - Demographics – Many people want to live in higher density, walkable, mixed-use areas where they can take transit and won’t have to drive as much.
 Growing numbers of seniors need to, and many who are not yet raising families want to.
 But if the only quality places available are single family homes designed for raising kids, they’ll end up in those even if they’d prefer something else.
 If we design Activity Centers with our changing demographics in mind, our parents and children can stay close by.
 They need not contribute to congestion, and the elderly can avoid “white-knuckle” driving conditions.

 Say you see a random bus.
 Is it an option for you?
 Not if you don’t know where it came from, where it is going, or how often it comes by.
-But a train track passively informs us where we can get on and off.
+A train track passively informs us where we can get on and off.
 So how can buses be more like trains?
 Here are Metro Analytics’ “8-Fs” for creating “bus tracks” nearly as visible and potentially much more popular and influential on economic development, per dollar spent, than trains.

 - Frequent – Vehicles come so often that no one needs to bother with a schedule.